NOAA-GSL/VxIngest/docs/decisions/scientific/sdr-0002-recalculate-all-heights-for-raobs.md

-# Recalculate all heights for RAOBS
+# We will recalculate all heights for radiosonde observations

 Date: 2024-10-09